ckottke/ckottke.github.io/calc3/syllabus.md

 **Quizzes**: There will be a 20 minute quiz at the beginning of lecture each Friday (excepting the two Exam days below), which will consist of two to four problems selected from the homework problems from the previous three lectures.
+Your lowest quiz score will be dropped when considering your overall course assessment.

 **Exams**: There will be two in-class midterm exams, and a cumulative final.
 Dates are as follows: